 How much do wedding flowers cost?

 The cost of wedding flowers for a full-service wedding in Southern Ontario can vary vastly!
-It depends entirely on the kind of flowers used, the size and scale of arrangements, the time of year and how complicated the delivery and set-up will be.
+It depends entirely on the size and scale of arrangements, the time of year, the type of flowers being used and how complicated the delivery and set-up will be.
 As a rule of thumb, bigger is always more expensive, though something small and “simple” isn’t always cheap!
 A larger guest count will always cost more because more guests means more tables means more flowers!

 - round guest tables: $100+